strapi/documentation/docs/developer-docs/latest/developer-resources/content-api/integrations/php.md

 ### Create a PHP file

 Be sure to have PHP installed on your computer.
-One of the quick ways to do this is to have [Xammp](https://www.apachefriends.org/index.html) or [Wamp](https://www.wampserver.com/en/) up and running on your machine.

 ```bash
 touch strapi.php